MKLab-ITI/JGNN/tutorials/GNN.md

 Recall that training needs to call the model's method `.train(optimizer, features, labels, train, valid)`.
-The important question is what to consider as training inputs and outputs, given that node features and the graph are passed to the `GCNBuilder` constructor.
+The important question is what to consider as training inputs and outputs, given that node features and the graph are passed to the `FastBuilder` constructor.

 The answer is that the (ordered) list of all node identifiers *0,1,2,...* constitutes the training inputs and the corresponding labels constitute the outputs.
 You can create a slice of identifiers